FMSC-Measurements/NatCruise/src/FScruiser.Maui/MigrateXamarinTodos.md

 ﻿# Todo

+ - [ ] add logging for view model load times, either to NavigationService or the view model base class
  - [ ] Change AutomationProperties to SemanticProperties
  - [ ] Switch NatCruise.Core TaskExtentions to use ILogger rather than ILoggingService